 For about the same price as train ticket to Manchester I can get to Tenerife… this is one of the most significant reasons we prefer Tenerife over lets say La Palma.
 Tenerife is very much more accessible from major European cities, both in terms of flight costs and numbers of daily flight options.

-I’ve posted screen grabs from skyscanner below, we didn’t even pick the cheapest month and flights are in general well under £100.
+I’ve posted screen grabs from skyscanner below from all major European Cities to Tenerife, we didn’t even pick the cheapest month and flights are in general well under £100.

 As Wifi is now available on flights, the flight time is no longer “down time”, unless you want it to be.

 As mentioned above our main focus is now Tenerife; having two airports and the cost per flight to major cities make it a destination we believe we definitely can make work.